-- This HKFRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates andor joint ventures that are accounted for in accordance with HKAS 27 Consolidated and Separate Financial Statements, HKAS 28 Investments in Associates or HKAS 31 Interests in Joint Ventures.
-However, in some cases, HKAS 27, HKAS 28 or HKAS 31 permits an entity to account for an interest in a subsidiary, associate or joint venture using HKAS 39; in those cases, entities shall apply the disclosure requirements of in HKAS 27, HKAS 28 or HKAS 31 in addition to those in this HKFRS.
-Entities shall also apply this HKFRS to all derivatives linked to interests in subsidiaries, associates or joint ventures unless the derivative meets the definition of an equity instrument in HKAS 32. - (b) employers' rights and obligations arising from employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) contracts for contingent consideration in a business combination (see HKFRS 3 Business Combinations).
-This exemption applies only to the acquirer[deleted] - (d) insurance contracts as defined in HKFRS 4 Insurance Contracts.
+- This HKFRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with HKAS 27 Consolidated and Separate Financial Statements, HKAS 28 Investments in Associates or HKAS 31 Interests in Joint Ventures.
+However, in some cases, HKAS 27, HKAS 28 or HKAS 31 permits an entity to account for an interest in a subsidiary, associate or joint venture using HKAS 39; in those cases, entities shall apply the requirements of this HKFRS.
+Entities shall also apply this HKFRS to all derivatives linked to interests in subsidiaries, associates or joint ventures unless the derivative meets the definition of an equity instrument in HKAS 32. - (b) employers' rights and obligations arising from employee benefit plans, to which HKAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in HKFRS 4 Insurance Contracts.
 However, this HKFRS applies to derivatives that are embedded in insurance contracts if HKAS 39 requires the entity to account for them separately.
-Moreover, an issuer shall apply this Standard-HKFRS to financial guarantee contracts if the issuer applies HKAS 39 in recognising and measuring the contracts, but shall apply HKFRS 4 if the issuer elects, in accordance with paragraph 4(d) of HKFRS 4, to apply HKFRS 4 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which HKFRS 2 Share-based Payment applies, except that this HKFRS applies to contracts within the scope of paragraphs 5-7 of HKAS 39 - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of HKAS 32.
+Moreover, an issuer shall apply this HKFRS to financial guarantee contracts if the issuer applies HKAS 39 in recognising and measuring the contracts, but shall apply HKFRS 4 if the issuer elects, in accordance with paragraph 4(d) of HKFRS 4, to apply HKFRS 4 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which HKFRS 2 Share-based Payment applies, except that this HKFRS applies to contracts within the scope of paragraphs 5-7 of HKAS 39. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of HKAS 32.